 One downside of living in Prairieville is that it can take a long time to commute to work.
 In Prairieville, the average commute to work is 33.35 minutes, which is quite a bit higher than the national average.

-Prairieville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Prairieville doesn't have a public transportation system that people use for their commute.

-The population of Prairieville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.61% of adults in Prairieville have a bachelor's degree or even advanced degree.
+The education level of Prairieville citizens is very high relative to the national average among all cities (21.84%): 38.61% of adults in Prairieville have a bachelor's degree or even advanced degree.

 The per capita income in Prairieville in 2010 was $34,302, which is wealthy relative to Louisiana and the nation.
 This equates to an annual income of $137,208 for a family of four.
 However, Prairieville contains both very wealthy and poor people as well.

 Prairieville is a very ethnically-diverse town.
 The people who call Prairieville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Prairieville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Prairieville include German, Irish, English, and Italian.